SolaceProducts/pubsubplus-pks-quickstart/README.md

 Tasks may include:

-* Getting access to a platform which supports PKS, such as VMware Enterprise PKS
+* Get access to a platform which supports PKS, such as VMware Enterprise PKS
 * Install Kubernetes [`kubectl`](//kubernetes.io/docs/tasks/tools/install-kubectl/ ) tool.
 * Install the PKS CLI client and log in.
 * Create a PKS cluster (for CPU and memory requirements of your Solace PubSub+ EBS target deployment configuration, refer to the [Deployment Configurations](#event-broker-deployment-configurations) section)
 * Configure any necessary environment settings and install certificates
-* Fetch the credentials for the PKS cluster
+* Fetch the credentials of the PKS cluster
 * Perform any necessary setup and configure access if using a private Docker image registry, such as Harbor
 * Perform any necessary setup and configure access if using a Helm chart repository, such as Harbor